Kasganj level crossing disaster: Overview

-49 people, all on the bus, died as a result of the accident and another 29 were injured, 7 of them seriously.
+Forty-nine people, all on the bus, died as a result of the crash and another 29 were injured, seven of them seriously.

 Aftermath

 The statutory investigation report cited the fact that the manned crossing barriers were open to road traffic and not interlocked to protecting rail signals; it also identified that the train was dispatched in violation of standing instructions.